• What is Copywriting?

 • About Nicki Krawczyk

-Copywriting Q&A: The Keys to Writing a Great Landing Page
+The Keys to Writing Landing Pages

 By Nicki Krawczyk Leave a Comment

 A landing page contains an action that is important to your client’s business.
-(If it weren’t why would they send traffic to it?)
+(If it weren’t then why would they send traffic to it?)
 And, so, it’s important that you make it as impactful as possible.

 The level of additional details in the body copy will depend on how big of an action it is you’re asking the visitor to take.
 If you’re asking them to make a purchase, often you’ll need to add in plenty of detail to overcome their objections to purchasing.
 (But still—remember to be concise!)

-If you’re asking them to take an easier action, like sign up for a free ebook or a free webinar, the barrier to action is lower (since it’s free), but you’ll still need some compelling details.
+If you’re asking them to take an easier action, like sign up for a free e-book or a free webinar, the barrier to action is lower (since it’s free), but you’ll still need some compelling details.

 The body copy is a great place to break down your big benefit into features and smaller benefits.
-You might write something like,
+You might write something like:

-“Download our free ebook to learn:
+“Download our free e-book to learn:

 – How to use your company’s job listings to make yourself indispensable